stemar/vagrant-rockylinux-8/README.md

 <http://localhost:8000>

-You see the default Rocky Linux "Testing 123.." page.
+You see the default Rocky Linux "HTTP Server Test Page".

 #### Check Adminer